saebyn/munkres-cpp/README.md

 ```

-Lunch code coverage analyze.
+# Running code coverage analyzer:

-To get correct report unit tests must be compiled in debug mode.
+You must compile unit tests in debug mode to get a correct code coverage report.
 ```
-$ <build and lunch unit tests>
+$ <build and Launch unit tests>
 $ make coverage
 $ firefox coverage/index.html &
 ```

-Lunch memory profiler.
+# Running the memory profiler:

-As far unit tests call all functions which implement algorithm this is appropriate way to check memory management by using valgrind during performing unit tests.
+Since the unit tests call all functions which implement the algorithm, using valgrind on the unit test runner is an appropriate way to check memory management.
 ```
 $ <build unit tests>
 $ valgrind tests/munkrestest
 ```

-Lunch microbenchmarks.
+# Running the microbenchmarks:

-Buildning microbenchmarks:
+First, build them:
 ```
 $ git clone https://github.com/saebyn/munkres-cpp.git
 $ cd munkres-cpp